Updated: Jul 27

 Luxembourg has been a tax haven of choice for corporations and the wealthy since the 1960s, when the small European country rose as a financial center for the off-shore trade of European bonds.
 Luxembourg was popular with companies looking to issue debt because it lacked a withholding tax, did not require a stamp duty, and did not require bond issuers to publish a prospectus.

 Bordered on all sides by its much larger neighbors – Belgium, France and Germany – Luxembourg is the world's only remaining sovereign Grand Duchy.
 The official language is Luxembourgish but French and German are administrative languages.
 Unsurprisingly, English is widely understood.
 Foreign residents account for 48% of the total population.
 Although small, the country has a highly developed economy with the highest GDP per capita in the world.
-Click through to discover more about the high quality healthcare, education and pension systems in Luxembourg and the Duchy’s financial support for parents.
-Information on the cost of living is here.
+Luxembourg offers high quality healthcare, education and pension system and the Duchy’s financial support for parents.

 Economists estimate that 80% of profits shifted from EU countries wind up in tax havens located in the EU, namely Luxembourg, Ireland and the Netherlands.
 Luxembourg accounted for $47 billion in shifted profit in 2015.
 Ireland accounted for $106 billion and the Netherlands accounted for $57 billion in the same year.6